eladkarako/exiftool-source/README.md

     note that it is not trivial to pass properly encoded file names on the Windows command line (see
     &lt;http://owl.phy.queensu.ca/~phil/exiftool/faq.html#Q18&gt; for details), so
-    placing them in a UTF-8 encoded -@ argfile is recommended if possible.
+    placing them in a UTF-8 encoded -@ argfile and using "-charset filename=utf8" is recommended if possible.

+    A warning is issued if a specified filename contains special characters and the filename character set was not provided.
+However, the warning may be disabled by setting "-charset filename=""", and ExifTool may still function correctly if the system code page matches the character set used for the file names.

     When a directory name is provided, the file name encoding need not be specified (unless the directory name contains special characters), and